Burkholderiales-2 RNA motif

 The Burkholderiales-2 RNA motif is a conserved RNA structure that was discovered by bioinformatics.

 Burkholderiales-2 motifs are found in Betaproteobacteria.
-Although one example is predicted in the phyum Bacteroidota, this is likely to be the result of a recent horizontal gene transfer or sequence contamination.
+Although one example is predicted in the phylum Bacteroidota, this is likely to be the result of a recent horizontal gene transfer or sequence contamination.

 Burkholderiales-2 RNAs likely function in trans as sRNAs.
 There is weak evidence of an association with S24 peptidases.